Tennessee Valley Railroad Museum: Current operations

-Today, TVRM continues to run trains including local freight service.
-Visitors can take a one-hour 6 mi round-trip ride, which is often pulled by a steam locomotive.
-In addition, most weekends from April until November offer excursion trains, at times pulled by steam locomotives.
+The TVRM operates local freight service and regular passenger excursions.
+The museum runs a regular one-hour, 6 mi round-trip excursion.
+Mainline excursions operate on weekends from April through November.

-In 2004, TVRM began providing half-day excursion trains to the Hiwassee Loop, a corkscrew route around Bald Mountain near Farner, Tennessee.
-These trips run out of the station in downtown Etowah, Tennessee (about an hour's drive (63 mi) northeast of Chattanooga).
-Since this is along the CSX mainline, which is heavily used for freight, a bus takes travelers on a short ride south to Hiwassee/Ocoee Scenic River State Park to transfer.
-The 50 mi excursion goes east along the Hiwassee River and through the Hiwassee Gorge to Farner, just short of the North Carolina state line.
-Full-day trips turn south, stopping at lunchtime in the twin towns of Copperhill, Tennessee and McCaysville, Georgia, and returning in the afternoon.
+In 2004, the TVRM introduced regular excursions over the Hiwassee Loop around Bald Mountain near Farner, Tennessee.
+These operations originate at the station in Etowah, Tennessee, located 63 mi northeast of Chattanooga.
+Passengers transfer via bus to the Hiwassee/Ocoee Scenic River State Park due to freight traffic on the CSX mainline.
+The 50 mi route runs east along the Hiwassee River through the Hiwassee Gorge to Farner, while extended day routes continue south to Copperhill, Tennessee and McCaysville, Georgia.

 This route is that of the former Atlanta, Knoxville and Northern Railway and is also called the Hiwassee Route.
 The remainder of the AK&N (later L&N and then CSX) line in Georgia is operated by the Georgia Northeastern Railroad, with subsidiary Blue Ridge Scenic Railway operating another heritage railroad from McCaysville to Blue Ridge, Georgia, and GNRR freight running south of there.

 TVRM also handles freight.
 On TVRM's Chattanooga Division, there is one industry, Allied Metals.
 TVRM handles switching operations, under the wholly owned subsidiary Tyner Terminal Railway Company, at Enterprise South Industrial Park (ESIP), location of the Volkswagen Chattanooga Assembly Plant.
 Even though there are no major industries along the Hiwassee Division, TVRM has the capability to store several hundred cars at the Copperhill yard for other railroads.

+TVRM also operates the East Chattanooga Belt Railway, which as of early 2026 has three active customers.